livereload/livereload-js/README.md

 See [dist/livereload.js](https://github.com/livereload/livereload-js/raw/master/dist/livereload.js) for the latest ready-to-use, reasonably stable version built using the sources in this repository.

-It's OK to hot-link to dist/livereload.js from this repository, however it's probably a bad idea because you would loose the ability to use LiveReload offline.
+It's OK to hot-link to dist/livereload.js from this repository, however it's probably a bad idea because you would lose the ability to use LiveReload offline.
 We recommend LiveReload server vendors to distribute livereload.js as part of their apps.

 Using livereload.js